jurijat/nodejs-typescript-express-template/README.md

-# Fast bootstrap template
+# Starter for NodeJS + TypeScript + Express

 What is the goal?
 Bootstrapping without headache.
-A simple NodeJS skeleton that is extendable easily.
+A simple NodeJS skeleton.
+`nodemon` is used for development.

 > [!IMPORTANT]
 > Works with NodeJS >= 14